mou123das/BIRD-HUNTER/README.md

 # About the game
 This game is pretty straight forward.
 Imagine you are a ninja and you will have to kill the birds to earn points.
 If you are able to kill all the 8 birds, you win the game else if any of the birds crosses the violet line, the game will end.<br>
-The game is menu based, to the guide the user through the program.
+The game is menu based to the guide the user through the program.
 <br><br>
 - **The background music credits**: <br>
   - **Title**- Before you come